Title of statistical activity: Use of pesticides

-According to Regulation (EC) No 1185/2009 of the European Parliament and of the Council, the first data transmission is scheduled for 2015 – the data will be geographically comparable after that.
+Pursuant to Regulation (EC) No 1185/2009 of the European Parliament and of the Council, the data transmission is scheduled for 2021 – the data will be geographically comparable after that.

 15.2.
 Comparability - over time The extent to which statistics are comparable or reconcilable over time.